tfgg/yournextmep/_candidates/eu2014/green/molly-scott-cato.md

 person: molly-scott-cato
 region: south-west
 party: green
-title: South West - Green Party - Molly Scott Cato
+title: Molly Scott Cato is running for MEP in South West for the Green Party
 incumbent: false
 ---